cadalzolc/niftyers-lgu-barangay/README.md

 Are you interested? `Starred` and `Fork` the reposiory, `Clone` the forked reposiory to your local machine i.e (PC or Desktop).
 Create a `new branch` for your new changes.
 Please follow the `standard branch naming`.
 After coding completion. `Push` your changes to the fork repository.
-Create a `Pull Request (PR)` and `add details to comment section` of your PR so that our team can reveiw and test your changes.
+Create a `Pull Request (PR)` and `add details to comment section` of your PR so that our team can review and test your changes.

 ## STANDARD BRANCH NAMING
 > We will not approve PR if your branch does not follow the standard naming